eececan/CS319-1-Project/README.md

 7. School Counselor:
 	- Represents their high school for school tours.
 	- Applies to a specific period for a visit.
-	- Also invites Tanıtım Ofisi for university fairs in the high school.
+	- Also invites Tanıtım Ofisi to university fairs in the high school.
 8. Admin:
 	- The need for an admin user will be discussed and implemented if necessary.